oden-lang/oden-lang.github.io/src/motivation-and-goals.md

   have to step in to a directory of output Go files and run `go build` etc.
 * Producing beautiful Go code.
-* Easy Oden-to-Go interopability (calling Oden code from Go).
+* Easy Go-to-Oden interopability (calling Oden code from Go).
 It might turn out easy after all, but that is not an explicit goal.

 ### Non-goals